-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-Arguments in favor of the Leica M10 (Typ 3656):
+Advantages of the Leica M10 (Typ 3656):

-- Better low-light imaging: Features bigger pixels on a larger sensor for better high-ISO images.
+- Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.73x vs 0.43x).

 - More flexible: Takes interchangeable lenses and can thus be used with different optics.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.